OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-hello-world.md

 # openvidu-hello-world
 <a href="https://github.com/OpenVidu/openvidu-tutorials/tree/master/openvidu-hello-world" target="_blank"><i class="icon ion-social-github"> Check it on GitHub</i></a>

-This is the simplest demo you can try to get started with OpenVidu.
+This is the simplest demo you can try to get started with OpenVidu API.
 It has the minimum set of features to make a group video-call.
 You will only need a few minutes to get your first application working!

 ## Running this tutorial